This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.

 Use a natural vegan thickener

-Our favourite thickener is agar agar, a naturally vegan powder that comes from algae.
-It's colourless, tasteless, and it works like magic.
+Our favorite thickener is agar agar, a naturally vegan powder that comes from algae.
+It’s colorless and tasteless, and it works like magic.
 You can also use ground chia seeds.
-They work well, but they will give a darker colour to your jam.
+They work well, but they will give your jam a darker color.

 Go organic if you can